-- 11.1 When installing Gerflor products over an existing flooring or other substrates, it is the responsibility of the flooring contractor to determine the suitability of the substrate and their ability to warrant the outcome. - 11.2 Gerflor always recommends removing old flooring and properly preparing the substrate according to ASTM F-710 requirements. - 11.3 If a decision is made to install over any existing flooring or non-typical substrate, the following recommendations must be observed. - 11.4 In many cases, while following these instructions, installing over an existing flooring could lead to unforeseen problems and issues.
-Gerflor will not take any responsibility for such failures. - 11.5 Gerflor does not approve installing on top of any substrate that contains asbestos with a permanent bond adhesive.
-In the event of any failure covered by our warranty, Gerflor will not be responsible for the associated abatement costs. - 11.6 Always follow the Recommended Work Practices for Removal of Resilient Floor Coverings as outlined by the Resilient Floor Covering Institute (RFCI). - 11.7 Always test existing flooring for hazardous materials prior to mechanically altering. - 11.8 Always follow Federal, State, and Local guidelines for the removal, alteration, and/or disposal of controlled or hazardous materials. - 11.9 Never install vinyl flooring directly over an existing rubber floor.
+- 11.1 When installing Gerflor products over an existing flooring or other substrates, it is the responsibility of the flooring contractor to determine the suitability of the substrate and their ability to warrant the outcome. - 11.2 Gerflor always recommends removing old flooring and properly preparing the substrate according to ASTM F-710 requirements. - 11.3 In some cases, while following these instructions, installing over an existing flooring could lead to unforeseen problems and issues.
+Gerflor will not take any responsibility for these failures. - 11.4 Gerflor does not approve installing on top of any substrate that contains asbestos with a permanent bond adhesive. (contact Gerflor Technical for more information) - 11.5 In the event of any failure covered by our warranty, Gerflor will not be responsible for the associated abatement costs. - 11.6 Always follow the Recommended Work Practices for Removal of Resilient Floor Coverings as outlined by the Resilient Floor Covering Institute (RFCI). - 11.7 Always test existing flooring for hazardous materials prior to mechanically altering. - 11.8 Always follow Federal, State, and Local guidelines for the removal, alteration, and/or disposal of controlled or hazardous materials. - 11.9 Never install vinyl flooring directly over an existing rubber floor.
 Call Gerflor Technical for alternative solutions. - 11.10 Installations over existing resilient flooring may be more susceptible to indentations and are dependent on the bond of the original flooring for success. - 11.11 Installations over existing resilient, or any other modular flooring below grade is not recommended. - 11.12 Always perform multiple bond tests to ensure adequate adhesion to the substrate. - 11.13 Often, when installing over VCT, since it does partially breath through the seams of the tiles, it can appear to be dry and safe to go over with a new flooring.
 However, once covered with another layer of flooring, moisture issues could occur.